 Our first stop was Zlatibor, a busy ski resort in the winter, but enjoyably quiet out of season.
 Preparing for our first ride, we picked up bikes that were decidedly ‘adequate’ – straight out of the 90s with robust steel frames, wobbly headsets and no suspension.
 But they had two wheels, and that was all we needed to get us out onto the trails.
 We headed out along a gravel track, into the rolling hills surrounding the resort, over grassy moorland that would have glowed golden had clouds not obscured the sun, and through hills covered with golden pines, as we rattled and bounced along.

 On our second day we headed even higher, as we drove along a winding 20-mile road to the start of the trail.
 The van stopped when the tarmac turned to gravel, and we emerged from the warmth of the cabin into an almost Arctic setting – the chill hit us as soon as we stepped out, and an icy wind buffeted and rocked a sign that warned about bears in the woods.
 Once on our bikes, we left the vehicles behind and cycled yet higher, into a thick mist, that soon obscured the valleys and hills thousands of feet below.
 Past ice-covered pine trees, icicles whipped horizontal in the wind.
 Over frosty ground, crunching frozen puddles beneath our tyres.
 We’re told the view from the summit is fantastic, but that will have to wait for another day.
-But the decent was more than worth the cold fingers and frozen toes.
-We wove and wound our way down rocky tree-lined trails as we quickly headed to the valley floor.
+And the descent was more than worth the cold fingers and frozen toes.
+We wove and wound our way down rocky tree-lined trails as we flew down towards the valley floor.
 Golden leaves covered the trail – thankfully softening our tumbles.
-And it was clear that we were the only riders in these woods, 1000s of miles from the nearest trail centre, and the first to ride these trails for a long time.
+And it was clear that we were the only riders in these woods, thousands of miles from the nearest trail centre, and the first to ride these trails for a long time.
 It ended all too soon, with the sun dropping below the horizon and night arriving swiftly, and blanketing the valley in a gloomy mist.

 The guides who showed us the trails here were an inspiration – not so much for their skill and speed, but for their sheer enthusiasm for riding.
 While some of our group boasted about how many bikes they owned or how much they spent on equipment, our guides were happy just to be able to ride.
 And they did whatever they had to to keep on riding.
 As night fell and the light disappeared, they put on builder’s hardhats and inadequate head-torches (barely strong enough to illuminate their own handlebars, let alone the trail ahead), and headed back into the woods and down towards the valley floor.
 As they rode off, three faint lights and the sound of laughter disappeared into the dark, leaving us pampered tourists behind in the van.